Program length: 1 year

 Applicants will be contacted for a telephone interview.
 Applicants considered for acceptance may be invited to Mayo Clinic for a personal or virtual interview with the program director and selected faculty.

 Acceptance letters are mailed at the conclusion of the interview process.
-Your reply is expected within 10 days.
+Your reply is expected within two days.
 Your admission to the externship is dependent upon successful completion of the health review, drug screen, and background check.